-For the independent explorer, there are a variety of walks around Knockderry Hotel suitable for all abilities and standards.
-In the immediate vicinity there are simple coastal walks along the shore with fabulous views over the Clyde estuary, a woodland walk up to a stunning view point or an idyllic wander through wonderfully restored Edwardian Gardens Linn Gardens.
+For the independent explorer, there are a variety of walks around Knockderry Hotel suitable for all abilities.
+In the immediate vicinity there are simple coastal walks along the shore with fabulous views over the Clyde estuary, a woodland walk up to a stunning view point or an idyllic wander through the wonderfully restored Edwardian Linn Gardens.

 At the head of Loch Long stands the distinctive shape of The Cobbler – Ben Arthur – one of Scotland’s most familiar landmarks and a must for walkers and climbers.
 Further afield, east of Loch Lomond, you will come across the famous West Highland Way long distance footpath.
 You can choose to undertake just one part of the route where you will be well rewarded for exploring the area and walks around the Way itself.

 The area forms the Loch Lomond National Nature Reserve, comprising beautiful woodland shorelines, hills, mountains and wetlands.
 Among the most spectacular walk in this part is the strenuous walk up Conic Hill which enjoys splendid views towards the Arrochar Alps.

 The most famous walk and the most climbed mountain in Scotland is Ben Lomond.
 It is easily accessible and has a well-maintained path which starts at Rowardennan on Loch Lomond’s east side leading to summit views taking in the surrounding mountains, the Glasgow area and the Clyde estuary.